Magnesium for Women: Are You Getting Enough?

 Topical magnesium (sulfate) in the form of Epsom salt baths, gels, creams, and rollers is also highly effective, especially for muscle cramps, spasms, and relaxation.
 This form is well absorbed through the skin.

 You can boost your magnesium intake by using electrolytes.
-I recommend electrolytes with no added sugar or those with stevia or monk fruit as sweeteners.
+I recommend electrolytes with no added sugar.
+Those with stevia or monk fruit are fine.
 My favorites are Citrus Salt by LMNT and Blueberry Pomegranate by IQMix.

 The Calcium-Magnesium Balance